-- 33. -(1) A person that commits an offence under the Act is liable on conviction to- - (a) in the case of an individual, the applicable penalty prescribed in column 3 of Schedule 3; or

-- (b) in the case of a body corporate, the applicable penalty prescribed in column 4 of Schedule 3, and for a director, manager or officer in charge for the time being, the applicable penalty prescribed in column 5 of Schedule 3. - (2) A person who commits an offence under these Regulations or the Act for which no other penalty is provided is liable on conviction to- - (a) in the case of an individual, for a first offence, a fine not exceeding \$5,000 or imprisonment for a term not exceeding 12 months or both and, for a second or subsequent offence, a fine not exceeding \$20,000 or imprisonment for a term not exceeding 24 months or both; - (b) in the case of a body corporate- - (i) for a first offence, a fine not exceeding 2% of its annual gross revenue; and (ii)for a second or subsequent offence, a fine not exceeding 10% of its annual gross revenue; and - (c) in the case of a director, manager or officer in charge for the time being of a body corporate, for a first offence, a fine not exceeding \$5,000 and, for a second or subsequent offence, a fine not exceeding \$20,000 or imprisonment for a term not exceeding 24 months or both. - (3) For the purposes of subregulation (2)(b), the court may, instead of imposing the prescribed penalty, impose a daily penalty until such time as the breach is resolved, at a maximum rate of 0.1% of annual gross revenue for every day the breach continues. - (4) If a person is convicted under these Regulations or the Act, the Reserve Bank may- - (a) issue a direction to the person or impose additional conditions on the person's licence; or - (b) vary, suspend or revoke the licence or licence condition. - (5) It is a defence for a director, manager or officer in charge for the time being of a body corporate charged with an offence under these Regulations or the Act that the offence committed by the body corporate was committed without his or her consent and connivance and that he or she took all reasonable steps to prevent its commission.
+- 33.-(1) A person who commits an offence under the Act is liable on conviction to- - (a) in the case of an individual, the applicable penalty prescribed in column 3 of Schedule 3; or - (b) in the case of a body corporate, the applicable penalty prescribed in column 4 of Schedule 3, and for a director, manager or officer in charge for the time being, the applicable penalty prescribed in column 5 of Schedule 3. - (2) A person who commits an offence under these Regulations or the Act for which no other penalty is provided is liable on conviction to- - (a) in the case of an individual, a fine not exceeding \$5,000 or imprisonment for a term not exceeding 12 months or both; - (b) in the case of a body corporate, a fine not exceeding \$50,000; and - (c) in the case of a director, manager or officer in charge for the time being of a body corporate, a fine not exceeding \$5,000 or imprisonment for a term not exceeding 12 months or both. - (3) For the purposes of subregulation (2)(b), the court may, instead of imposing the prescribed penalty, impose a daily penalty until such time as the breach is resolved, at a maximum rate of 0.1% of annual gross revenue for every day the breach continues. - (4) If a person is convicted under these Regulations or the Act, the Reserve Bank may- - (a) issue a direction to the person or impose additional conditions on the person's licence; or - (b) vary, suspend or revoke the licence or licence condition. - (5) It is a defence for a director, manager or officer in charge for the time being of a body corporate charged with an offence under these Regulations or the Act that the offence committed by the body corporate was committed without his or her consent and connivance and that he or she took all reasonable steps to prevent its commission.